 With Jan is now at the wheel, Mary is in the passenger seat and Bigger is wedged in the middle.
 He is sitting in between two white people, two "white looming walls."
 He smells Mary’s hair and feels the pressure of her thigh against his own.

 Jan and Mary talk about how beautiful the world is.
 Jan says that "after the revolution," "we" will own the Chicago skyline, the whole world.
 There will be no white or black, no rich or poor, he says.

 Bigger doesn’t feel like he should move even though he feels cramped.
 He’s black and so he feels cramped.

 Jan wants to know where they can get a good meal on the South Side.
 Mary adds that they want to go to a real place.

 So Bigger takes them to Ernie’s Kitchen Shack.
 He wants them to hurry up and get there so he can sit in the car and stretch out his legs while they eat.

 Jan points at the apartments they pass and says he’s always wanted to get inside there to see how "your people" live.
 He’s traveled the world but he doesn’t know people ten blocks from his own home.
-Even though he’s talking to Bigger about blacks, Jan still refers to blacks as "them."
+Even though he’s talking to Bigger about black people, Jan still refers to black people as "them."
 "They’re human," he says.
 "They must live like we live."